niyiyu/PNW-ML/README.md

 ![map](./figures/README_overview.png)

 ## Overview
 All datasets are made of two files: waveform and metadata.
 All follow the structure of [seisbench](https://seisbench.readthedocs.io/en/latest/).
 See [here](https://seisbench.readthedocs.io/en/latest/pages/data_format.html) to learn more about the  file structure.
-Download them using the link below.
-Note you may access the data directly from Google Colab.
+Download using the link below.
+Note that you may access the data directly from Google Colab.
 See `Google Colab` section below.

 ### ComCat Events
 - EH?, BH?, and HH? channel (velocity)